bonni208/Business_Ethics/Business_Ethics.md

 > A second ethical question is how we should expect reasonable people to respond to an avalanche of marketing schemes deliberately intended to separate them from their hard-earned cash.
 Are consumers obligated to sift through all the messages and ultimately make purchasing decisions in their own best interest?
 For example, does a perceived “deal” on an unhealthy food option justify the purchase?
 These questions have no consensus answers, but they underlie any discussion of the point at which sophisticated advertising runs headlong into people’s obligation to take responsibility for the wisdom of their purchases.
 >
 > Excerpt from: Business Ethics | Access for free at https://openstax.org/books/business-ethics/pages/1-introduction

+What ethical considerations does the marketing of the Pet Rock raise?

+[[ ]] Whether exploiting a novelty item for profit constitutes unethical behavior.
+[[ ]] If marketing a product with no practical use is a form of consumer deception.
+[[ ]] Whether such products genuinely satisfy a customer's need or exploit their gullibility.
+[[X]] All of the above.

 #### Social media and mobile apps